Why Do We Have Christmas Trees?

 Of course, having a Christmas tree is only one of many traditions that come with the annual celebrations.
 But more about that in a minute.

 Long before Jesus was born, people throughout the world celebrated the changes in seasons as the different solstice periods came and went.
-Even during the cold winter months, people in the various European countries celebrated the lights of winter and the births of family members and farm animals, and the prospect of a new beginning with spring just around the corner.
+Even during the cold winter months, people in various European countries celebrated the lights of winter.
+They also celebrated the births of family members and farm animals.
+People looked forward to the prospect of a new beginning with spring just around the corner.

-As a matter of fact, in the Scandinavian countries, and particularly in what would become Norway, they celebrated what they called Yule in late December as they looked forward to longer daylight periods as the sun made its appearance for longer periods each day.
+As a matter of fact, in the Scandinavian countries, and particularly in what would become Norway, they celebrated what they called Yule in late December.
+They looked forward to longer daylight periods as the sun made its appearance for longer periods each day.

-Here in the US, Christmas had a shaky start as people debated the appropriateness of a celebration for the birth of Jesus since they didn’t want even the hint of any Pagan influence or rituals in their Puritan communities.
-It wasn’t until June of 1870 that Christmas was formally declared as a national holiday.
+Here in the US, Christmas had a shaky start as people debated the appropriateness of a celebration for the birth of Jesus.
+They didn’t want even the hint of any influence from the Pagans or rituals in their Puritan communities.
+It wasn’t until June of 1870 that Christmas was formally declared as a national holiday by President Ulysses S. Grant.
+We Americans have been celebrating ever since.

 Evergreen Foliage